About us

 In 2016 a group of Beekeepers from Surrey Honey Farm Ltd began to consider new and innovative ways to help the rapidly declining bee population.
 They concluded that collecting and keeping swarms reported by the general public was not actually helping the wild bee population survive because there was no reintroduction process.
-Beekeepers literally kept all the swarms for themselves.
-This has created a national ethos of collecting and keeping bees on behalf of mother nature, becoming the custodians and the protectors of the remnants of our wild honey bee gene stock.

 The second consequence of collecting and then merging these feral swarms into huge colonies was the hovering up of large amounts of pollinator food supplies within a 4Km radius of the apiary.